remarkjs/remark-lint/packages/remark-lint-list-item-spacing/readme.md

 ###### Fields

 * `checkBlanks` (`boolean`, default: `false`)
-  — whether to follow CommonMark looseness instead of `markdown-style-guide` preference
+  — expect blank lines between items based on whether an item has blank lines *in* them;
+  the default is to expect blank lines based on whether items span multiple lines

 ## Recommendation